High-speed rail in the United States: Illinois and the Midwest

 The Midwest Regional Rail Initiative or Midwest Regional Rail System (MRRI, MWRRI, or MWRRS) is a plan to implement a 110 to 220 mph passenger rail network in the Midwestern United States, using Chicago, Illinois as a hub.
 Primary routes would stretch across Illinois, Indiana, Michigan, Minnesota, Ohio, and Wisconsin, possibly reaching Kentucky.
 Secondary routes would operate at a slower speed across Missouri and Iowa, just touching Nebraska and nearly reaching Kansas.
-With some upgrades already completed, trains regularly travel at 110 mph for a significant distance in Michigan and for a short distance in Illinois.
+With some upgrades already completed, trains regularly travel at 110 mph for significant distances in Michigan and Illinois.

-Construction to provide higher-speed rail services between Chicago and St. Louis is taking place.
-Illinois has been one of the most aggressive at pursuing highspeed rail, getting $1.1 billion in 2010.
-Governor Quinn said that "we want to make this corridor the pre-eminent one in America".
-The Chicago–St. Louis rail line is being upgraded so passenger trains will be able to reach top speeds of 110 mph between Carlinville, Illinois and Joliet, Illinois, with work originally scheduled to be completed in 2017.
-Construction is being carried out from the southern part of the state to the north.
+Construction to provide higher-speed rail services between Chicago and St. Louis was completed in 2023.
+The Chicago–St. Louis rail line was upgraded so passenger trains are able to reach top speeds of 110 mph between Alton, Illinois and Joliet, Illinois.
+Illinois has been one of the most aggressive states in pursuing high-speed rail, receiving $1.1 billion in 2010.
 The first installment of funds provided for construction between Alton and Lincoln.
 In March 2011, the next installment of funds ($685 million) provided for another section to go from Lincoln to Dwight.
 In May 2011, additional funds were allocated for further construction between Dwight and Joliet.